 I looked down as far as I could and decided it was time to take this road.
 And to salute Frost, since I took the one less traveled by, it has made all the difference.

-What are your learning as an entrepreneur?
+What is your learning as an entrepreneur?
 Share with me in the comments below.